chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ## Getting Started

+If you want help implementing these concepts in your organization, join the [stack-academy](./stack-academy.md).

 Here is what we will do:

 - We are going to implement [the system you see here](./blog-llm-ai-operations-automation.md).
 Please watch the videos on this link first to see the big picture if you have not done so yet.